Omak, Washington: Topography

 The Canada–United States border—with an official crossing into Osoyoos, British Columbia from Oroville—lies approximately 45 mi to the north.
 The Idaho border lies about 160 mi southeast.
 The state's largest city, Seattle, lies 237 mi southwest of Omak.
 The Okanogan River, coming out of the town of Riverside, defines the city's northern border, while the southern border is defined by the city of Okanogan; the terrain here is mountainous and forested.
 The nearest primary statistical area is the Wenatchee – East Wenatchee metropolitan area.
 A CDP located northeast of the city was named North Omak because of its proximity to Omak.
 It is part of two census county divisions: Omak (western half) and Colville Reservation (eastern half).

 Omak, situated in the foothills of the Okanogan Highlands in central Okanogan County, is part of the Okanogan Country region, extending into British Columbia.
 It also lies within the Inland Northwest, centered on Spokane, and the Columbia Plateau ecoregion near the Okanogan Drift Hills.
 The Okanogan River, a 115 mi tributary of the Columbia River, flows through the central portion of the city, and receives Omak Creek from the east just outside municipal boundaries.
-Known for its balancing Omak Rock, the 3,244 acre Omak Lake—950 ft above sea level—is the largest saline endorheic lake in Washington.
+Known for its balancing Omak Rock, the 3,244 acre Omak Lake—eight miles from the city and 950 ft above sea level—is the largest saline endorheic lake in Washington.
 The 80 acre Crawfish Lake is located about 15 mi northeast of Omak at the border of the Colville Indian Reservation and Okanogan–Wenatchee National Forest.
 The 1499023 acre forest comprises varied terrain and several mountain peaks.